bprajas/mouse/README.md

 * Multi-monitor support is still a bit cursed.
 * Cursor can occasionally teleport on extended displays.
-* Tracking quality depends on lighting and camera quality.
+* Tracking quality depends on lighting and camera quality and camera position.
+It is preferable to keep the webcam slightly above or at your level for best functionality.
 * Only tested on Windows.

 ## Future Ideas